Mack Trucks: Engines

 By 1916 Mack was producing 4- and 6-cylinder gasoline engines, and through 2014 continued to offer their own, in the form of three diesel I6s.
 Engines by other manufacturers were often optional, supplied over the years by Caterpillar, Cummins, Chrysler, Detroit Diesel, Hercules, Scania, and Waukesha.

 Mack started making diesels in 1938, in 1957 the END and turbocharged ENDT 673 diesel were introduced.
 This 672 CID I6 engine family was successful, and remained in production for over 30 years.

 In the early 1960s, Walter May, executive vice president of product and engineering at Mack Trucks HQ in Allentown, PA., prioritized research and development of a high-torque rise engine.
 Winton Pelizzoni, chief engineer at the Mack Trucks powertrain facility in Hagerstown, MD., designed an innovative engine based on this concept and then led development of the prototype that went into production.
 The engine was introduced as an inline six in 1966, as a V8 in 1970, and as the intercooled inline six 300 series in 1973.
 This was an industry-changing event.
 The Maxidyne, with an operating range of 1200–2100 R.P.M, and later 1050–1700 R.P.M., allowed a heavy Class 8 truck to be operated with a 5 speed (Maxitorque) transmission.
 Previously, heavy trucks typically operated between 1800–2100R.P.M. and were equipped with 10 or more gears.

 In 2014 Mack offers three engine series, the 11 L MP 7, 13 L MP8, and 16 L MP10, with 325 hp to 605 hp and 1200 lbft to 2060 lbft.

 Other products

 Mack also produced railroad cars and locomotives between 1905 and 1930.
+The company additionally produced several railbus models.

 Trademark

 The company's trademark is the bulldog, which can be found on the front of almost all Mack trucks.
-A gold-plated bulldog indicates the truck came with all Mack drivetrain including the engine,transmission and axles.
+A gold-plated bulldog indicates the truck came with all Mack drivetrain including the engine, transmission and axles.

 Mack trucks earned their nickname during World War I, when the British government purchased the Mack AC for supplying its front lines.
 Its pugnacious, blunt-nosed hood, tenacious performance, and durability, reminded the soldiers of their country's mascot, the British Bulldog.

 The logo was first used in 1921 for the AB chain drive models and became the official corporate logo in 1922.